dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/instantiate.md

 ## disposed

-Returns whether the `CaptureVisionRouter` object has been disposed of.
+Returns whether the `CaptureVisionRouter` instance has been disposed of.

 **Syntax**